kan88/kan88/README.md

 ### Hi there 👋
 I am Evgeny from Moscow
-I work as a fullstack developer in FKU Nalog-Service FNS of Russia
+I work as a fullstack developer

 Glad to see you🔭